In Brighton & Hove there are around 16,000 households who are unable to afford their heat and power costs.

 Donations are made to the Brighton Lions Club and then are distributed to vulnerable people within the local area through requests made by agencies such as Citizens Advice, Age UK and BHESCo.

-Brighton & Hove City Council offer a Local Discretionary Fund for those who are struggling to make ends meet.
+Brighton & Hove City Council offer a Local Discretionary Fund for those who are struggling financially.
 This fund will not provide cash, but will provide you vouchers.
 The Local Discretionary Fund can be used to help with:

 To be eligible for this Fund you must: